Kinovea/kinovea-docs/source/observation/overview.rst

 .. image:: /images/observation/overview.png

-To control the number of images displayed use the mouse wheel.
+To control the number of images displayed use the **mouse wheel**.
 The display can be set between 2x2 and 10x10 images.

 To quit the Overview mode, use the close button in the top-right corner of the playback screen.